ARUN-S-CODER/Table_Recognition_Project/README.md

 # 📊 Table Extraction and Knowledge Graph Construction from Invoices

 ## 🚀 Problem Statement
-The goal of this project is to **automatically extract table structures from invoice images** and represent the extracted data in a structured knowledge graph format.
+ &emsp; &emsp;  &emsp; &emsp; The goal of this project is to **automatically extract table structures from invoice images** and represent the extracted data in a structured knowledge graph format.
 This involves detecting and interpreting table data from images using **OCR (Optical Character Recognition)** and constructing meaningful relationships between the extracted entities using graph theory.

 ## 📚 Table of Contents
 - [Problem Statement](#-problem-statement)